smart-edge-open/ido-specs/doc/core-network/openness_5g_nsa.md

 Further informaton on the OpenNESS implementation can be found in [OpenNESS_EPC]

+The S1-based approach for MEC can be addressed as “bump-in-the-wire” implementation whereby all uplink traffic on S1 is intercepted and inspected, some traffic is diverted towards the MEC platform, while the rest of it is re-injected on S1 in the uplink.
+S1-based approach is currently not in the scope of OpenNESS functionality

 # Summary
 This white paper describes an investigation of how the OpenNESS support for LTE CUPS based edge platform can be integrated with an 5G NSA network Option-3x.
-Further validation of the OpenNESS support for 5G NSA can be carried out with commercial 5G NSA partners
+Further validation of the OpenNESS support for 5G NSA can be carried out with commercial 5G NSA partners.

 # References